componentjs/development/Readme.md

 - `git submodule foreach git status -s`
 - `git submodule foreach git diff`

 If you want to commit your changes, you need to commit them first wihtin each submodule.
-At the end you can commit the references within the master project.
+At the end you can commit the references within the root project.

 For more information visit [git submodules tips](https://git.wiki.kernel.org/index.php/GitSubmoduleTutorial)